 Not much is known about Montreal-based street artist WIA (Whatisadam).
-Like many others in his trade, he likes to keep his identity a secret.
+Like many others in his trade, he keeps his identity a secret.

 Fans of Brooklyn-based art duo Faile may find Whatisadam’s work appealing, due to his use of old comic/pulp novel cover-inspired imagery, although he still has a style all his own.
 His work has also been used as a digital backdrop for some of pop star Pink’s live shows, which has not hurt his exposure level at all.